adamsilver/adamsilver.io-jekyll/_posts/2014-01-22-creating-accessible-forms.md

 ## Don't abuse select controls

 The select control provides a list of options of which one can be selected for input.
-An accessibility issue can arise when script is used to submit the form when the select's change event fires.
+An [accessibility/usability issue can arise when script is used to submit the form when the select's change event fires](/articles/select-menu-accessibility-issues/).
 Keyboard users may struggle.
 If a user wants to select the 4th option this would then require 3 form submissions which would be a terribly frustrating experience.

 ## Avoid multiple select controls